tom-seddon/ADJI/README.md

 - &02A8 - ROM flags for the keyboard's other ROM bank
 - &02A9 - ROM flags for the keyboard's ROM bank
-- &02AA - ROM flags for the BASIC ROM's other bank
+- &02AA - ROM flags for the BASIC ROM's other ROM bank
 - &02F5 - unused by Electron OS
 - &02F6 - unused by Electron OS
 - &027E - unused by Electron OS